Our Offerings

 Why are preferred equity and mezzanine debt investments part of the Fund’s strategy?

 Preferred equity and mezzanine debt investments function differently than typical equity ownership of a property.
-They are typically less risky than equity investments and come with regular interest payments from the borrower.
-Thus, these investments are included in the IncomePlus Fund’s portfolio to diversify risk and supplement each property’s cash flow with its associated interest income.
+They tend to be less risky than equity investments, and they come with regular interest payments from the borrower.

 Will the IncomePlus Fund acquire assets solely or in joint ventures?